FriendsOfAkeneo/IcecatConnector/README.md

 ![Configuration screen](docs/img/icecat-config-01.png)

 The connector provides a configuration screen to set some important informations:
-- Icecat product ID: the product attribute containing the Icecat product ID
+- Icecat product EAN: the product attribute containing the Icecat product EAN.
+This attribute must be unique.
 - Description, Short Description, Summary Description, Short Summary Description: these are common data in the Icecat XML payload and they can be mapped to any Akeneo PIM text attribute.

 ## Import profiles